firecracker-microvm/firecracker/README.md

 * Emulated keyboard (i8042) and serial console (UART).
 The microVM serial console input and output are connected to those of the Firecracker process (this allows direct console access to the guest OS).
 * The capability of mapping an existing host tun-tap device as a virtIO/net device into the microVM.
 * The capability of mapping an existing host file as a virtIO/block device into the microVM.
-* The capability of creating a virtIO/vsock between the host and the microVM.
 * Default demand fault paging & CPU oversubscription.

 ## Limits and Performance